 Things to Think About Before Going Abroad

 We encourage all students to research social norms and cultural practices of the host country before leaving to study abroad.
-IAP staff members are available to answer questions about the study abroad process and to help you to understand how diversity issues may be experienced and understood differently abroad.
+Our staff members are available to answer questions about the study abroad process and to help you to understand how diversity issues may be experienced and understood differently abroad.

 Here are a few example questions to help you think about race and ethnicity abroad: